Dance Extended Diploma

 Who is this course for?

-This BTEC National Extended Diploma in Performing Arts is aimed at students who want to continue their learning via the creative world of dance, song and stagecraft.
+This course is aimed at students who want to continue their learning via the creative world of dance.
 The nature of the course demands total commitment and high levels of energy from students.
 Full-scale productions are staged.
 This two-year full-time course is the equivalent of 3 A Levels and offers the opportunity to cover the practical as well as the theoretical areas of dance.
 If you are passionate about the arts and enjoy dance, performing and music then this could be the course for you.

 Formal Entry Requirements